batichico/pythonUtils/lists_dictionaries_jsons/dictionaries/examples/dict_transformations.md

-# Transform dict of dicts to dict of dicts without key
+# Transform dict of dicts to list of dicts without key
 ```
 dict_t = {
     "key1": {